Naturopathic Medicine Doctor, Toronto

-We all know that once the bowl of leftover Hallowe’en candy at front reception dries out, holiday themes will advance at full steam.
+We all know that once the bowl of leftover Hallowe’en candy at the front reception dries out, holiday themes will advance at full steam.
 Holt Renfrew was on it the second October ended.
 Yes, holidays are a time to both look forward to and dread for endless reasons.
 It’s an increasingly emotional two months unless you are a Vipassana meditator, in which case you will be equanimous and immune to frenzy.

 I want to remind everyone that passive restriction can often lead to unintended binging.
 So let’s enforce some strategies that could delay some of those rapid, impulsive actions when colleagues start dishing out cute holiday-shaped cookies and other sugar-molded shapes.